\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Abstract

 \section{Abstract}

 Vision-and-Language Navigation (VLN) requires agents to interpret natural language instructions and act coherently in visually rich environments.
-However, most existing methods rely on reactive state–action mappings without explicitly modeling how actions causally transform subsequent visual observations.
-Lacking such vision–action causality, agents cannot anticipate the visual changes induced by its own actions, leading to unstable behaviors, weak generalization, and cumulative error along trajectory.
-To address these issues, we introduce \textsc{NaVIDA} (\textbf{Nav}igation with \textbf{I}nverse \textbf{D}ynamics \textbf{A}ugmentation), a unified VLN framework that couples policy learning with action-grounded visual dynamics and adaptive execution. \textsc{NaVIDA} augments training with chunk-based inverse-dynamics supervision to learn causal relationship between visual changes and corresponding actions.
+However, most existing methods rely on reactive state-action mappings without explicitly action-grounded visual dynamics modeling.
+Lacking awareness of how actions transform subsequent visual observations, agents cannot plan actions rationally, leading to unstable behaviors, weak generalization, and cumulative error along trajectory.
+To address these issues, we introduce \textsc{NaVIDA} (\textbf{Nav}igation with \textbf{I}nverse \textbf{D}ynamics \textbf{A}ugmentation), a lightweight VLN framework that incorporates inverse dynamics supervision (IDS) as an explicit objective to embed action-grounded visual dynamics into policy learning.
+By jointly optimizing this visual dynamics with instruction-conditioned action prediction in a shared representation and action space, \textsc{NaVIDA} provides additional structured supervision that regularizes learning and leads to more stable and consistent navigation.
 To structure this supervision and extend the effective planning range, \textsc{NaVIDA} employs hierarchical probabilistic action chunking (HPAC), which organizes trajectories into multi-step chunks and provides discriminative, longer-range visual-change cues.
-To further curb error accumulation and stabilize behavior at inference, an entropy-guided mechanism adaptively sets the execution horizon of action chunks.
 Extensive experiments show that \textsc{NaVIDA} achieves superior navigation performance compared to state-of-the-art methods with fewer parameters (3B vs. 8B).
 Real-world robot evaluations further validate the practical feasibility and effectiveness of our approach.
-Code and data will be available upon acceptance.
+Code is available at \href{https://github.com/waynechu1021/NAVIDA}{https://github.com/waynechu1021/NAVIDA}. \keywords{Vision-and-Language Navigation \and Inverse Dynamics}